Sell your home in record time with these simple tips.

 Speaking of letting people know, Dave’s company has a mission statement that is posted throughout the building, and every team member is required to know it like the back of their hand.
 It’s why we exist.

-The Lampo Group, Inc. is providing biblically based, common sense education and empowerment which gives HOPE to everyone from the financially secure to the financially distressed.
+The Lampo Group, LLC. is providing biblically based, common sense education and empowerment which gives HOPE to everyone from the financially secure to the financially distressed.

 Having your purpose written out will add value and productivity to your life.
 Once you have it, we recommend going through Financial Peace University where Dave teaches a lesson about how to work in your strengths.